pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
-* July 2026: Our work: "Motion Concept Unlearning in Video Diffusion Models" is accepted by ACM Multimedia 2026.
 * July 2026: Our work: "When Physical Preferences Meet Semantic Constraints: Physical and Semantic Direct Preference Optimization for Text-to-Video Generation" is accepted by ACM Multimedia 2026.
 * June 2026: I am invited as a senior PC member for AAAI 2027.
 * June 2026: Our work: "PhyMAGIC: Physical Motion-Aware Generative Inference with Confidence-Guided LLM" is accepted by ECCV 2026.